SoumilRay/PS1-IIRS-Flood-Analysis/README.md

 This project makes use of Google Earth Engine to acquire and process Sentinel-1 Synthetic Aperture Radar (SAR) data to characterize the spatio-temporal patterns of floods in the Assam Valley.

 There are typically 4 types of data - optical, microwave, thermal and hyperspectral.
-Microwave data is what we use as it is better suited for the rainy season.
+Microwave data is what we used as it is better suited for the rainy season.
 We monitored rainfall’s impact on Brahmaputra’s water spread by looking at images from May to October.
 Water being smooth means the radiation reflects away, and these spaces look dark.
 Using this data, we analyzed the spread of river vs rainfall depth.